magento/merchdocs/src/stores/country-options.md

 ## Set the country options for your store

 {:.bs-callout-info}
-If needed, clear the **User system value** checkbox for each setting you want to change.
+If needed, clear the **Use system value** checkbox for each setting you want to change.

 1. On the _Admin_ sidebar, go to **Stores** > **Settings** > **Configuration**.